Disclosure

 Here are the metrics you can use to pick the best VPN:

-• Strong security — a good VPN should come with industry-standard VPN security features.
-That includes 256-bit AES encryption, a no-logs policy, a kill switch, and protection against IPv6, DNS, and WebRTC leaks.
+• Strong security — a good VPN should have top-notch security features.
+This includes 256-bit AES encryption, a no-logs policy, a kill switch, and protection against IPv6, DNS, and WebRTC leaks.

-• VPN protocols — the VPN should provide you with access to a few popular VPN protocols like WireGuard, OpenVPN, and IKEv2/IPSec.
-That way, you have more control over how secure and fast your VPN connection is.
+• VPN protocols — the VPN should offer access to popular protocols like WireGuard, OpenVPN, and IKEv2/IPSec.
+This gives you control over your connection’s security and speed.

-• Large server network — a VPN should have hundreds or thousands of servers in many countries around the world.
-That way, you don’t have to use overcrowded servers, which slow down your speeds.
-Also, you can connect to nearby servers to get fast connections.
+• Large server network — a VPN should have hundreds or thousands of servers worldwide.
+This ensures you don’t use overcrowded servers, which slow you down.
+You can also connect to nearby servers for faster speeds.

-• Unlimited data — VPNs shouldn’t limit how much data you can use each day or month.
-Otherwise, you can’t use them to surf the web, download files, and watch movies and TV shows.
+• Unlimited data — VPNs should not limit your data use.
+This lets you surf the web, download files, and watch movies without restrictions.

-• Streaming support — a good VPN needs to work with popular streaming sites like Netflix and Amazon Prime.
-That way, you can watch your favorite shows anywhere in the world.
+• Streaming support — a good VPN should work with popular streaming sites like Netflix and Amazon Prime.
+This lets you watch your favorite shows anywhere.

-• Torrenting support — a VPN should also allow torrenting traffic either on all of its servers or on dedicated servers.
-It should also work with popular P2P apps like qBittorrent and Vuze without any issues.
+• Torrenting support — a VPN should allow torrenting on all servers or dedicated ones.
+It should also work with apps like qBittorrent and Vuze without problems.

-• Ease of Use — a VPN provider should have dedicated apps for the most popular platforms, like Android, iOS, Windows, macOS, and Linux.
-What’s more, its apps need to be very intuitive and easy to navigate.
+• Ease of Use — a VPN provider should have apps for Android, iOS, Windows, macOS, and Linux.
+Its apps should be easy to use.

-• Simultaneous connections — good VPNs allow you to use their service on multiple devices at the same time.
-The industry average is 5–7 simultaneous connections.
-But some VPNs also allow unlimited connections, like Surfshark for example.
+• Simultaneous connections — good VPNs let you use their service on many devices at once.
+The average is 5–7 connections.
+Some, like Surfshark, offer unlimited connections.

-• Additional features — it’s great if a VPN provides extra value by giving you access to additional features.
-That includes things like split-tunneling, a built-in speed test, double VPN connections, or an ad blocker.
+• Additional features — it’s great if a VPN offers extra features.
+This includes split-tunneling, a speed test, double VPN connections, or an ad blocker.

-• Pricing — a VPN should come with affordable prices, flexible plan lengths, and generous refunds.
-The industry standard is a 30-day money-back guarantee.
-Some VPNs also provide a free plan so that you can test the service before you buy it.
+• Pricing — a VPN should have affordable prices and flexible plans.
+It should also offer a 30-day money-back guarantee.
+Some even have a free plan to test before buying it.

 How to Install and Use a VPN